Grow a Butterfly &

 Hi, I’m Mianna—a mom, gardener, and big believer in small, repeatable acts.
 This all started with my tiny-home mission: learning to live lighter, grow my own food, and restore the little patch of earth under my feet.

-That seed became Mi’Dee Girl: a pesticide-free release garden powered by native plants and community support.
+That seed became Mi’Dee Girl and we branched off to help raise a pesticide-free release garden powered by native plants and community support.

 Today I nurture caterpillars to adulthood, plant host/nectar beds, and share the full life cycle with families and classrooms.
 I also use my gardens to help feed local families and am working toward more community garden spaces in our county.